.

 as was done 2000 years ago to Emmanuel

-by false accusers and has carried on throught to today.
+by false accusers and has carried on through to today; the word blaspheme

 blaspheme, blasphemed,